molloy-lab/ck-phylo-workshop/day2/README.md

 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) (default mode) on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
-TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
+*  Recall from day 1 that TREE-QMC and ASTRAL are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
+TREE-QMC, in particular, weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122).
 * Note that ASTRAL gave the same result as TREE-QMC in our analyses.